 However, the implementation of ICD-10 across the country by healthcare providers proves to be very costly.
 This is because each healthcare provider has a minimum of 100 physicians under it along with other entities in the chain.

 Therefore, implementing it across the chain becomes very expensive for the providers.

 The report is a compilation of first-hand information, qualitative and quantitative assessment by industry analysts, inputs from industry experts and industry participants across the value chain.
 The report provides in-depth analysis of parent market trends, macro-economic indicators and governing factors along with market attractiveness as per segments.

 The report also maps the qualitative impact of various market factors on market segments.

-Category: Market Research Publishers and RetailersCompany profile: Persistence Market Research (PMR) is a third-platform research firm.
+Category: Market Research Publishers and RetailersCompany about: Persistence Market Research (PMR) is a third-platform research firm.
 Our research model is a unique collaboration of data analytics and market research methodology to help businesses achieve optimal performance.
 To support companies in overcoming complex business challenges, we follow a multi-disciplinary approach.
 At PMR, we unite various data streams from multi-dimensional sources.
 By deploying real-time data collection, big data, and customer experience analytics, we deliver business intel ...